nimar/edge-of-stability/README.md

 2. Set the `RESULTS` environment variable to a directory where results will be stored.
  For example: `export RESULTS="/my/directory/results"`.

+If you are working in a Python virtual environment then you can configure it as follows (Python3 version should be >= 3.8):

+    python3 -m venv venv
+    source venv/bin/activate
+    pip install torch torchvision torchaudio
+    pip install scipy

 ### Quick start

 Let's walk through how to use `gd.py` and `flow.py`.